arafatul86/akslab/README.md

-# Initial Setup and Running App on Local Machine
+# LAB 1: Initial Setup and Running App on Local Machine

 ## Work Environment

 There are two environments you will be working in for the exercises today.

 1. **Jumpbox:** The apps and containers must be run on a Linux machine.
-A CentOS linux machine has been created for you in your Azure subscription.

     > Note: If you have bash or ssh available on your machine, it is easiest to access the jump box via SSH.
 Otherwise, RDP is required.